jsszhh/Google_Certificate_Capstone/Data-Cleaning-in-MSSQL.md

 ```

-## Step 2 - Fixing an incorrect data type
+## Step 2 - Fixing incorrect data types

-There are some data types which are incorrect in this dataset.
-Specifically:
+There is one data type in this column which is incorrect:

 `GradeLevel` is set to `money`